mbadolato/iTerm2-Color-Schemes/README.md

 The PaulMillr theme was created by [paulmillr](https://github.com/paulmillr/dotfiles/tree/master/terminal) and ported to iTerm by me

 The Harper theme was created by [idleberg](https://github.com/idleberg/Harper-iTerm2)

+The CLRS theme was created by [jasonlong](https://github.com/jasonlong/iterm-clrs)

+The Dracula theme was created by [zenorocha](https://github.com/zenorocha/dracula-theme)

+The MonaLisa theme was created by [zdj](https://github.com/zdj/themes/tree/master/iterm2)

 If there are other color schemes you'd like to see included, drop me a line!